-Daylight Saving Time officially ended November 5th.
-Shorter days and longer nights are now the norm until next March.
+Daylight Saving Time officially ends on November 4.
+Shorter days and longer nights are now the norms until next March.

 The healthy habits that help you adjust to the time change are the same ones you should follow throughout the year.
-That’s according to Dr. Alexandre Abreu.
+“It’s not so much about losing or gaining an hour of sleep, as it is an opportunity to remind people how important it is to maintain healthy behaviors all year long,” says Dr. Alexandre Abreu.
 A pulmonologist and sleep specialist, Dr. Abreu is director of the UHealth Sleep Center, part of the University of Miami Health System.
-“It’s not so much about losing or gaining an hour of sleep, as it is an opportunity to remind people how important it is to maintain healthy behaviors all year long,” he says.